chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``refine mesh outside radius factor`` parameter defines the outside radius of the hyper shell that forms the refinement zone around the particles.
 The radius used is the product between this factor and the particle's radius.

 * The ``integrate motion`` parameter controls if the dynamics equations of the particles are calculated.
-If this parameter is set to false, the dynamics of the particle will not be calculated.
-The particle's position and velocity will only be defined by the particles' position and velocity function.
+If this parameter is set to false, the particles remain static.
+If ``ìntegrate motion=true`` the position and the velocity will be defined by the particles' position and velocity function.

 * The ``particle nonlinear tolerance`` parameter controls particle dynamics' nonlinear tolerance.
 The nonlinear solver won't have converged until the residual on the dynamics equations of all the particles is smaller than this threshold.